-Large linear systems can have tens of thousands of entries.
-Storing the corresponding matrices in memory can be difficult: a $10^5 \times 10^5$ system requires around 40 GB to store in a NumPy array (4 bytes per entry $\times 10^{10}$ entries).
+Large linear systems can have tens of thousands of parameters.
+Storing the corresponding matrices in memory can be difficult: a 100000×100000 system requires around 40 GB to store in a NumPy array (4 bytes per entry \times 10^{10} entries).
 This is well beyond the amount of RAM in a normal laptop.

-In applications where systems of this size arise, it is often the case that the system is sparse, meaning that most of the entries of the matrix are 0.
+In applications where systems of this size arise, it is common that such matrices are sparse, meaning that most of the entries are 0.
 SciPy's sparse module provides tools for efficiently constructing and manipulating 1- and 2-D sparse matrices.
 A sparse matrix only stores the nonzero values and the positions of these values.
 For sufficiently sparse matrices, storing the matrix as a sparse matrix may only take megabytes, rather than gigabytes.

 For example, diagonal matrices are sparse.
 Storing an $n \times n$ diagonal matrix in the naïve way means storing n^2 values in memory.
-It is more efficient to instead store the diagonal entries in a 1-D array of n values.
+It is almost always more efficient to instead store the diagonal entries in a 1-D array of n values.
 In addition to using less storage space, this allows for much faster matrix operations: the standard algorithm to multiply a matrix by a diagonal matrix involves n^3 steps, but most of these are multiplying by or adding 0.
 A smarter algorithm can accomplish the same task much faster.